fredbusch98/bht-signing-bee/README.md

 ```

 ## How to use (temporarily until CNN is implemented):
 The application generates random words.
 The user needs to input them via keyboard.
-This will be changed to input via the amrican sign language alphabet using gesture detection with a CNN.
+This will be changed to input via the american sign language alphabet using gesture detection with a CNN.

 ## Exposé - Signing Bee